DeadAirRT/DeadAirGateOverhaul/readme.md

 # DeadAirGate Overhaul
+## ABANDONED
+- Due to engine restrictions, upkeep workload, and other factors.
+I have decided to stop development of this mod.
+The last known version of X4 this was working with debug free, was around 3.2.
+I have started different projects that aim to provide a more modular approach with higher vanilla and mod compatibility.
+Thank you for the support and hope you continue to enjoy my work.

 ## Adds 105 new sectors
 - Major factions are split into 7 core systems and multiple border systems